pfsense/docs/source/hardware/writing-disk-images.rst

 Writing Disk Images
 ===================

-The pfSense NanoBSD and memstick images are meant to be written directly to a disk for use.
+The pfSense® NanoBSD and memstick images are meant to be written directly to a disk for use.
 This document covers how to write these image files to a target disk.